 - a.
 Incorporate in their regular program operations the objectives of EO 70 s.
-2018 and NAPWPS; - b.
+2018 and NAPWPS, thus specific activities being implemented by the programs towards the achievement of the objectives (EO 70 and NAPWPS) should be monitored and reported by concerned OBS; - b.
 Facilitate provision of programs and interventions to eligible target beneficiaries; - Coordinate with other implementing offices relative to the implementation of the programs; - d.
 Communicate information and agreements relative to EO 70 s.
 2018 and NAP WPS to regional counterparts; - e.
-Facilitate augmentation and provision of program package as may be deemed necessary;
+Facilitate augmentation and provision of program package as may be deemed necessary; - f.

-- f.
 Provide technical assistance, capacity building to regional counterparts and/or other stakeholders on the specification of program implementation; - g.
 Monitor and evaluate program implementation; - h.
 Facilitate the submission of periodic updates and status reports; and - i.
 Attend meetings, workshops and other similar activities relative to program implementation.